Syria says Damascus airport road safe

 “The road to Damascus International Airport is safe after attacks by armed terrorist groups on passing cars and the intervention of security forces,” state television quoted the ministry as saying.

-Rebels fighting a 20-month-old uprising against President Bashar al-Assad earlier said they were fighting along the highway just a few kilometers outside the airport.
+Rebels fighting a 20-month-old uprising against President Bashar al-Assad earlier said they were fighting along the highway just a few kilometres outside the airport.

 Several flights to the airport were cancelled and an Egypt Air flight that landed in Damascus turned around and returned to Cairo 45 minutes ahead of schedule.